USabah/Bridged-Projects/README.md

 # Bridged-Projects
-Some general projects testing certain functionalities using mysql and express libraries in node.js
+Some general projects testing certain functionalities in Bridged App using mysql and express libraries in node.js